-Service learning is the process by which students engage in community based projects while simultaneously being challenged in the classroom in an effort to prepare them to be agents of social change during their academic study and afterwards.
-The College maintains a list of approved service learning courses on its website.
+Service learning is the process by which students engage in community-based projects while simultaneously being challenged in the classroom to prepare them to be agents of social change during their academic study and afterwards.

-Students must receive a 2.0 or P to meet the College's experiential learning requirement.
+Students must receive a minimum 2.0 or P to meet the College's experiential learning requirement.